List of national flowers: Brazil

-The national flower of Brazil is the flower of the golden trumpet tree (Handroanthus albus).
+Brazil has no official national flower.
+It is popularly considered to be the flower of the golden trumpet tree (Handroanthus chrysotrichus; Ipê-amarelo) – so much so that multiple proposals have been put forth over the last 70 years to recognize it officially.
+However, for various reasons, none have ever been voted on by Congress to be ratified.

 Chile

 The national flower of Chile is the copihue (Lapageria rosea).

 Colombia

 Cattleya trianae is the national flower of Colombia and is the orchid which flowers in May.
 The May flower was chosen because the colors are the same as those of the Colombian flag.

 Guyana

 The national flower of Guyana is the Victoria regia lily (Victoria amazonica).